Evolutionary biology: Overview

 Evolutionary biology explains diversity between species by analyzing changes in a few individuals within a population over multiple generations.
 The purpose of this subfield is to determine how genetic variation develops, how it is inherited, and how the evolutionary mechanisms shape a population's genetic composition.
 Researchers study the traits of organisms to identify which characteristics enhance or reduce survival and reproduction.
 Advantageous traits tend to be passed on to offspring, contributing to evolutionary change as those traits become more common.

 These processes are studied at different levels of complexity from observing features in living or fossilized species to analyzing DNA genomic sequencing between species.

 History

 The idea of evolution by natural selection was proposed by Charles Darwin in 1859, but evolutionary biology, as an academic discipline in its own right, emerged during the period of the modern synthesis in the 1930s and 1940s.
-It was not until the 1980s that many universities had departments of evolutionary biology.

-Microbiology too is becoming an evolutionary discipline now that microbial physiology and genomics are better understood.
-The quick generation time of bacteria and viruses such as bacteriophages makes it possible to explore evolutionary questions.

 Many biologists have contributed to shaping the modern discipline of evolutionary biology.
 Theodosius Dobzhansky and E. B. Ford established an empirical research programme.
 Ronald Fisher, Sewall Wright, and J. B. S. Haldane created a sound theoretical framework.
-Ernst Mayr in systematics, George Gaylord Simpson in paleontology and G. Ledyard Stebbins in botany helped to form the modern synthesis.
+Ernst Mayr in systematics, George Gaylord Simpson in paleontology, and G. Ledyard Stebbins in botany helped to form the modern synthesis.
 James Crow, Richard Lewontin, Dan Hartl, Marcus Feldman, and Brian Charlesworth trained a generation of evolutionary biologists.